LoMein123/todoList/README.md

 # A simple account based to-do list application
  A dynamic and interactive To-Do List web application using HTML, CSS, JavaScript, and PHP.
 Implements and presents Software Engineering principles and practices such as requirements engineering, modeling, development, and testing.
-The website can be accessed at: http://mytodolist.free.nf

 ## Features
  - Login/logout